monstro-montra/ezPTP/README.md

 # ezPTP
-This mobile application is an app intended for maintenance technicians to create a pre-task safety plan to plan out the safest way to approach a maintenance related task.
+This mobile app is intended for maintenance technicians to create a pre-task safety plan to plan out the safest way to approach a maintenance related task.